Pronto

 Turnitin Flex Workshop Recordings & Updates

 It’s a good practice to use Turnitin to support student learning about academic writing through a formative process, and not as a policing tool.
-The following Dos and Don’ts are from a Turnitin presentation about best practices.
+You can set up Turnitin to allow students to see their similarity scores for themselves during the drafting process; however, the AI detection tool is available only to faculty.

 Dos: